adj03-debug/sentinel-content/README.md

 # Microsoft Sentinel Detection Rules

-A collection of Microsoft Sentinel Analytic Rules built and maintained as ARM templates.
+A collection of Microsoft Sentinel Analytic Rules and Workbooks built and maintained as ARM templates.
+Connecting this with Sentinel Repository and it will add everything.

 ## Contents